aaronroberson/mongoose-scrud/README.md

 }
 ```

 ### Model.$read(id, [options], callback)

 The `$read` method returns a single resource object in the collection that matches a given id.
-If the document does not an object with a 404 status and the message 'Resource not found' `{status: 404, message: 'Resource not found'}`.
+If a matching document can't be found, returns an object with a 404 status and the message 'Resource not found' `{status: 404, message: 'Resource not found.'}`.

+Example:

 ```
 function(req, res, next) {
 	User.read(id, req.query, function(error, results) {